dosbox-staging/dosbox-staging/website/docs/downloads/macos.md

 ## MacPorts

 The [MacPorts package](https://ports.macports.org/port/dosbox-staging/)
-should build on systems as old as macOS 10.7 (Lion, circa 2011) or newer.
+should build on systems as old as macOS 10.6 (Snow Leopard, circa 2009) or newer.
 Learn how to setup MacPorts [here](https://guide.macports.org/).

     sudo port selfupdate